A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR: Experiments and Results

 \subsection{Overall Results}

-Table~\ref{tab:overall} reports the overall mASR performance on the MLC-SLM 2025 development and test sets.
-S1 is trained on the source-domain MSR-1500h data, while S2 initializes from S1 and is fully fine-tuned on the target-domain MLC-500h data.
-The large performance gap between S1 and S2 highlights the severe impact of domain mismatch when a pretrained mASR model is directly evaluated on conversational speech.
-Moreover, despite being trained on substantially more multilingual data, state-of-the-art Whisper models (S7 and S8) still underperform S2 on the MLC-SLM test set, further confirming that domain mismatch remains a critical challenge in multilingual ASR.
-These observations demonstrate the necessity of effective and parameter-efficient domain adaptation for pretrained mASR systems.
+Table~\ref{tab:overall} reports overall mASR performance on the MLC-SLM 2025 development and test sets.
+S1 is trained on source-domain MSR-1500h, while S2 initializes from S1 and is fully fine-tuned on target-domain MLC-500h.
+The large gap between S1 and S2 highlights the severe impact of domain mismatch on conversational speech.
+Moreover, state-of-the-art Whisper models (S7 and S8) still underperform S2 on the test set, emphasizing the need for efficient domain adaptation in pretrained mASR systems.

-S3 and S4 evaluate LoRA-based parameter-efficient adaptation on top of the source-domain mHuBERT-CTC baseline (S1).
-In contrast to S2, which fully fine-tunes all model parameters on the target-domain MLC-500h data, S3 and S4 only update a small number of LoRA parameters.
+S3 and S4 evaluate LoRA-based parameter-efficient adaptation on the source-domain mHuBERT-CTC baseline (S1), updating only a small subset of parameters.
 As expected, this parameter-efficient setting leads to a noticeable performance gap compared with full fine-tuning in S2.
 However, this behavior is reasonable in low-resource adaptation scenarios, where full fine-tuning of large pretrained models is computationally expensive and prone to overfitting to the target domain, potentially degrading performance on the source domain.

-S3 performs language-dependent inference by activating the corresponding language-specific LoRA module with the ground-truth language label provided at inference time.
-In contrast, S4 represents a state-of-the-art language-agnostic mASR system, which enables decoding without prior LID information via a two-stage inference pipeline.
+S3 uses language-dependent inference, activating the language-specific LoRA module with the ground-truth label, while S4 performs language-agnostic decoding via a two-stage pipeline.
 Although S4 achieves fully language-agnostic operation, its recognition performance is consistently lower than that of S3.
 This gap primarily arises from the two-stage design, where the activation of language-specific LoRA modules relies on the LID prediction produced by the base mHuBERT-CTC model.
 Since this LID component is inherited from a frozen pretrained model and cannot be jointly optimized during LoRA adaptation, errors in language prediction directly affect subsequent ASR decoding.
-These observations reveal a fundamental limitation of two-stage language-agnostic inference and motivate the proposed single-pass HLoRA framework, in which LID prediction and ASR are jointly optimized end-to-end.
+These observations reveal a fundamental limitation of two-stage language-agnostic inference and motivate the proposed single-pass HLoRA framework, where LID prediction and ASR are jointly optimized end-to-end.